oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A consumer **MAY** act on this hint as follows:

-1. Resolve `displayBase` to a URI (the “base URI”) by the procedure defined in [§3.14.14](#originaluribaseids-property) or any procedure with the same result.
+1. Resolve `displayBase` to a URI (the "base URI") by the procedure defined in [§3.14.14](#originaluribaseids-property) or any procedure with the same result.
 If the result is not an absolute URI, the procedure fails.

 2. Normalize the base URI and the displayed URI by the procedures defined in [§3.10.1](#uri-valued-properties--general) and [§3.10.2](#normalizing-file-scheme-uris) or any procedures with the same result.